Irene Paredes

 Irene Paredes Hernández (born 4 July 1991) is a Spanish professional footballer who plays as a centre-back for Liga F club Barcelona and captains the Spain national team.

 Club career

 Real Sociedad

 Born in Legazpi, Gipuzkoa in the Basque Country, Paredes joined local side Zarautz in 2007.
 She then moved to Real Sociedad a year later.
 On 5 October 2008, she made her senior debut against Málaga in a league game.

 Athletic Bilbao

-After spending three seasons at Real Sociedad, Paredes signed for Basque rivals Athletic Bilbao in 2011.
-She spent five seasons there, winning the Primera División in her final season with the club in 2015–16.
+After spending three seasons at Real Sociedad, Paredes signed for their local rivals, Athletic Bilbao, in 2011.
+She was sent off for the first time in her career in their 2–1 loss to Espanyol after extra time in the 2012 Copa de la Reina final, and further disappointment followed in the next two years as Athletic lost a title-deciding league fixture against Barcelona in 2013, then were defeated by the same opposition in the 2014 Copa de la Reina final with Paredes the only player not to score their kick in the penalty shootout.
+However, in the last of her five seasons there, 2015–16, the club finished as league champions.
 She also won three Copa Euskal Herria against her former club Real Sociedad in 2011, 2013 and 2015.
-On 10 June 2012, she was sent off for the first time in her career in their 1–2 loss against Espanyol in the 2012 Copa de la Reina final.